 - Get the facts – most fears are based on our own assumptions and not on actual facts.

-- Seek help and stick with the programme
+- If you need help, seek help and stick with the programme.

-- Make reminders of your importance, value and accomplishments so that when the blackness comes you have something to hold on to
+- Make reminders of your importance, value and accomplishments so that when bad days come, you have something to hold on to.

 - Monitor your thoughts; stop thinking negative and fearful thoughts.
 We become what we think, so focus on being positive and constructive.
 (I know this sounds twee, but it works).